 Coast-to-coast Scotland Itinerary

-The flow of the itinerary for your ultimate coast-to-coast Scotland mountain bike tour has been designed to become progressively more technical throughout the course of the week.
-Your guides will talk you through each new challenge so that you make the most of your coast-to-coast experience and, in addition, go home a more technically skilled mountain biker.
+The flow of your ultimate coast-to-coast Scotland mountain bike tour has been designed to become progressively more technical throughout the course of the week.
+Your guides will talk you through each new challenge so that you make the most of your coast-to-coast experience and go home a more technically skilled mountain biker.

 - +Arrival in Inverness - refresh + prepare for your adventure

-If you’re travelling a long way or across several time zones to Scotland then we would recommend arriving a day or two early to allow your body to adjust and to make sure any flight or luggage delays don’t spoil your trip.
+If you’re travelling a long way or across several time zones to Scotland then we recommend arriving a day or two early to allow your body to adjust and to make sure any flight or luggage delays don’t spoil your trip.

 - +Day 1 - Welcome + warm-up ride

-You’ll be welcomed by our mountain bike guides late morning in Inverness (exact details will be advised) before driving the short distance to our base just outside Inverness to build and tune bikes, and a welcome briefing over coffee and cake.
+You’ll be welcomed by your mountain bike guides late morning in Inverness (exact details will be advised), before driving the short distance to our base to build and tune bikes and have a welcome briefing over coffee and cake.

-We’ll then head out on some local trails to set up the bikes and go for a short pedal to stretch your legs, tweak bikes, and calm the nerves!
+We’ll then head out on some local trails for a short pedal to stretch your legs, tweak bikes, and calm the nerves!
 You’ll ride for about an hour and a half, finishing at your first welcoming B&B in Inverness.

-Your guides will direct you to a local supermarket and give you guidance on what to buy to make up your stock of trail supplies for the week, then will meet you in the evening for your welcome dinner in a lovely riverside restaurant.
+Your guides will direct you to a local supermarket and give you guidance on what to buy for your stock of trail supplies for the week, then will meet you in the evening for your welcome dinner in a lovely riverside restaurant.